 - Give it a good mix before putting it in the oven.

-Baking vs. Stuffing
+Baking Stuffing vs. Stuffing the Turkey

 I don’t recommend stuffing this recipe in your turkey before roasting it.
-It keeps the air from circulating and makes it take longer for the turkey to roast.
+It keeps the air from circulating through the turkey and makes it take longer for the turkey to roast.
 Additionally, it can keep things from fully cooking, which presents a risk with food safety.
 I recommend baking this stuffing recipe in a baking dish separate form the turkey.

 If you make this homemade stuffing or any of my other Thanksgiving side dishes, please leave me a comment and let me know what you think.